alisterz/referralreport/README.md

 ### Algorithm
 The way i took is to use 2 maps.
-User Map and Monthly Count Map per Use
+User Map and Monthly Count Map (Per Month Per User)

 ***User Map***